nalinchhajer1/starterProject/packages/features/feature-otherview/README.md

 ## Overview

-Other View feature for the Jain Calendar application.
+Other View feature for the Starter Project.

 ## Structure